Our Admissions Process

 3. Referral form sent and social worker agrees to complete form and send all relevant information, including the most recent review minutes or core assessment.

-4. Once the completed referral form is received, the placing social worker and young person will be invited to visit the home.
-The social worker will take a copy of the young person’s guide with them to discuss the home.
+4. Once the completed referral form is received, the placing social worker and child will be invited to visit the home.
+The social worker will take a copy of the children’s guide with them to discuss the home.

-5. Placement will only be discussed with the young person when a mutual agreement is reached between the social worker and Moonreach staff members that Moonreach is appropriate.
+5. Placement will only be discussed with the child when a mutual agreement is reached between the social worker and Moonreach staff members that Moonreach is appropriate.

 6. The residential provider will then visit the social worker at the appropriate offices and discuss timescales, overnight stays, and funding etc.

-7. A key worker will be identified and the social worker will liaise directly with them regarding the young person.
+7. A key worker will be identified and the social worker will liaise directly with them regarding the child.

 8. A review will be held within the first month to assess progress.
 This meeting will take place at a mutually convenient location to all parties.
 At that meeting, there will be a request for a commitment from the social worker to visit on a regular basis.